Taylor Swift To Battle In Court With Alleged Butt-Grabbing DJ

-Taylor Swift plans to battle it out in court with the DJ David “Jackson” Mueller accused of groping her and grabbing her butt during a meet and greet.
+Taylor Swift plans to battle it out in court with the DJ David “Jackson” Mueller, who was accused of groping her and grabbing her butt during a meet and greet.

-Documents were obtained from the U.S. District Court for the District of Colorado that revealed that Taylor Swift and DJ Mueller will appear in court on August 7, 2017, according to Radar Online.
+Documents were obtained from the U.S. District Court for the District of Colorado that revealed that Taylor Swift and DJ Mueller would appear in court on August 7, 2017, according to Radar Online.

 Okay.
 Went to see @todrick in Kinky Boots tonight and you just need to go see it.
 Not trying to be bossy.
 But you need to.
 Congrats also to Haven Burton, Aaron C. Finley and the rest of that RIDICULOUSLY FLAWLESS CAST.